kraxarn/OpenRQ/readme.md

 * Keep everything under namespace `orq`.
 * Only use `auto` when the type is already specified elsewhere in the statement.
 * No `using namespace` allowed.
+* Use matching aliases for your QML resources.
+* Never leave more than one lines empty.

 ## Directories
 * `codeStyle`: Coding styles for C++ and QML, **do not modify**.